TandyQ/longbox-web/README.md

 ![Longbox Title Image](http://tandyq.me/do-not-move/title-image.png)

 Longbox is a web application for tracking weekly comic book releases.
 It's not a tool for tracking what's in your collection, nor is it a comic book reader or a comic book marketplace.
 Using data from Marvel and Comic Vine, it shows which issues are hitting store shelves in a given week.
 By loading up Longbox and maintaining a list of the series you care about, you can easily filter this long list of weekly releases down to just the ones you want to read.
+You can view a demo of Longbox running at [extendedcontainer.com](http://extendedcontainer.com).

 ## Getting Started